alexhaydock/blog.infected.systems/content/posts/2025-04-21-this-blog-is-hosted-on-a-nintendo-wii/index.md

 Even after freeing up the resources above, it seems like serving multiple encrypted requests in parallel was a struggle for the 750, so I opted to move the TLS termination for the blog to a Caddy instance sitting in front of the Wii.

 I have Caddy acting as a reverse proxy to the Wii, handling encryption and cert management with ACME. **Importantly, there are no caching options enabled in Caddy.
-Every request the site serves is being served directly by the Wii** - including the large number of images on this post which I'll almost certainly regret adding.
+Every request the site serves is being serviced directly by the Wii** - including the large number of images on this post which I'll almost certainly regret adding.
 I optimised as much as I could, but this page is still almost exactly 1 MB when all of the content is loaded.

 ![Shitpost diagram of Caddy reverse proxy](caddy.jpg)